Skip to content

 5 Create merge request Add AI disclosure in MR description

-6 CI pipeline runs Fix any failures — AI code often fails phpcs
+6 CI pipeline runs Fix any failures — AI code often fails phpcs; linting jobs are non-blocking by default

 7 Request review Reviewers see AI flags from issue